alberto-poncelas/alberto-poncelas.github.io/index.md

 # About me

-I am currently a researcher at ADAPT Centre.
+I am currently a researcher at Rakuten.
 As I am passionate about languages, my research interests are Machine Translation and NLP.
 I hold a PhD in Machine Translation from Dublin City University in Ireland and a M.Sc. in Machine Learning from the University of the Basque Country.
 I have also worked as a Software and Big Data Engineer.